Meraki Magic MCP

 1. Authentication Errors: Verify your API key is correct and has appropriate permissions

-2. Rate Limiting: If you encounter rate limiting, implement delays between requests
+2. Rate Limiting: If you encounter rate limiting, implement delays between requests (or use dynamic MCP with caching)

 3. Network Not Found: Ensure the network ID is correct and accessible